nadlambino/laravel-uploadable/README.md

 php artisan migrate
 ```

-Note: You can add more fields in the uploads table but the default fields should remain.
+>**NOTE:** You can add more fields in the uploads table but the default fields should remain.

 You can publish the config file with: